Great Conspiracy: Arrival of Theodosius

 In the spring of 368, a relief force commanded by Theodosius gathered at Bononia (Boulogne-sur-Mer).
 It included four units, Batavi, Heruli, Iovii, and Victores, as well as his son, the later Emperor Theodosius I, and probably the later usurper Magnus Maximus, his nephew.
 Theodosius took advantage of a break in the winter weather to cross the English Channel to Richborough, which left the rest of his troops at Bononia to await better weather.
 That enabled Theodosius to gather vital intelligence.
 He discovered that the Roman troops had been overwhelmed, refused to fight, or deserted, and many may not have been paid.
-Once the troops had landed, Theodosius marched with them to Londinium, which he made his base.
-There he began to deal with the invaders:
+Once the rest of his troops had landed, Theodosius marched with them to Londinium, which he intended to make his base.
+Approaching the city, he began to deal with the invaders:

 There he divided his troops into many parts and attacked the predatory bands of the enemy, which were ranging about and were laden with heavy packs; quickly routing those who were driving along prisoners and cattle, he wrested from them the booty which the wretched tribute-paying people had lost.
 And when all this had been restored to them, except for a small part which was allotted to the wearied soldiers, he entered the city, which had previously been plunged into the greatest difficulties, but had been restored more quickly than rescue could have been expected, rejoicing and as if celebrating an ovation.